nicholas-leonard/slides/nvidiagtc2016.md

 ## Exercise 1 : Logistic Regression

-Use the `logistic-regression.lua` script.

-Modify the script to do the following :
+Modify the `logistic-regression.lua` script to do the following :

   1. Train for 100 epochs;
   2. Each call to `trainEpoch` prints the mean error of that epoch;